 Viral vector COVID-19 vaccines such as AstraZeneca or Janssen COVID-19 vaccine (Johnson & Johnson) are available in Ontario in minimal quantities and managed by local public health units.
-They will only be offered to those who decline an mRNA vaccine with informed consent.
+They will only be offered to those who decline an mRNA vaccine or have contraindications with mRNA vaccines, with informed consent.